-^{}Corresponding author.
+\Corresponding author.
 Email: hir.murakami@gmail.com

 Fig. 1.
 Observed and simulated changes in SST, TCF, TGF, and sulfate.
 (A) Mean difference in the observed (A) TCF and (B) SST between 1980-2000 and 2001-2020.
-(C and D) As in (A) and (B) but for the simulated differences between ALL21 and CNTL.
-(E and F) As in (C) but for the simulated TGF and simulated column-integrated sulfate burden in response to the prescribed emissions of sulfate, respectively.
-Note that sulfate aerosols are just one type of aerosol emission included in the experiments, along with black carbon and organic carbon.
+(C and D) As in (A) and (B) but for the simulated TGF and simulated column-integrated sulfate burden in response to the prescribed emissions of sulfate, respectively.
+Note that sulfate aerosols are just one type of aerosol emission included in the experiments, along with black carbon and organic acroon.
 White crosses (dots) indicate where the difference over the grid cell is statistically significant at the 95% (90%) level according to the bootstrap method.
-Units: number per year for TCF and TGF, K for SST, and kg m-2 for sulfate.
+Units: number per year for TCF and TGF, Kfor SST, and kg m-2 for sulfate.

 control experiment (CNTL), the mean emissions of anthropogenic aerosols for the period 1980-2000 were prescribed, whereas the mean values during 2001-2020 were adopted in the late-decade experiment (ALL21).
-The difference in the simulated sulfate aerosols between ALL21 and CNTL-namely, δALL21-is shown in Fig. 1F, revealing substantial decreases in anthropogenic sulfates over Europe and the United States and increases over South and East Asia.
+The difference in the simulated sulfate aerosols between ALL21 and CNTL-namely, $\delta$ ALL21-is shown in Fig. 1F, revealing substantial decreases in anthropogenic sulfates over Europe and the United States and increases over South and East Asia.
 The resultant differences in the simulated TCF and SST reveal somewhat similar spatial patterns as observed, especially over the domains of interest (Fig. 1, C and D).
 These consistent changes in TCF and SST between observations and the model simulations reveal a substantial influence of anthropogenic aerosols on the global distribution of TCs and associated large-scale parameters.

-The changes in TCF might be associated with the corresponding changes in TC genesis frequency (dg), TC track or motion (dt), and/or their nonlinear combinations (dn).
-We applied an empirical statistical method of passage frequency (11, 12) ("Empirical statistical analysis for TCs" section) to quantify each factor's contribution to the total changes in TCF for each domain in Fig. 1C.
+The changes in TCF might be associated with the corresponding analysis for TCs" section) to quantify each factor's contribution to the total changes in TCF for each domain in Fig. 1C.
 The results reveal that the change in TC genesis (dg) was the primary contributor to the total change in TCF for all domains (Fig. 2A).
-The changes in TC genesis frequency of occurrence (i.e., TGF; "Observed data" section) for δ ALL21 (Fig. 1E) reveal similar changes to those for TCF (Fig. 1C).
+The changes in TC genesis frequency of occurrence (i.e., TGF; "Observed data" section) for $\delta ALL21$ (Fig. 1E) reveal similar changes to those for TCF (Fig. 1C).